How to sell a property in France

 Assuming you are liable to CGT upon the sale, it is possible to somewhat alleviate the taxable basis, by reducing the gap between the price the property was initially bought for and the price for which it is sold by adding various costs to the initial purchase price and deducting various costs from the sale price.
 A qualified lawyer will be able to advise on this point, and others, to do their best to get you a hassle-free sale.

-At Tees we offer specialist bilingual expertise to ensure a stress free and secure process which may include:
+At Tees we offer specialist bilingual expertise to ensure a stress free and secure process, which may include the following:

-• Pre-sale advice on the implication of your sale; considering CGT, vendors obligations and declarations
+• Pre-sale advice on the implications of your sale, considering CGT, vendors' obligations and declarations.

-• Examination of draft initial contract prior to signature, including seeking confirmation with local authorities in the event of any missing elements of vendors declaration.
+• Examine the draft initial contract before signature, including seeking confirmation with local authorities in case of any missing elements in vendors’ declarations.

-• Review of draft deed of purchase and liaising with the Notaire regarding any changes.
+• Review the draft deed of purchase and liaise with the Notaire regarding any desired changes.

-• Arrange for signature with the notaire or by power of attorney here in the UK and checking draft proxies.
+• Arranging for signature with the notaire or by power of attorney here in the UK and checking draft proxies.

 • Reporting on all contractual documentation and producing attestations confirming the same for French Notaire and Notary Public where required.